 The UK government website will provide up to date information on the various benefits available.

 In order to claim any benefits, make sure you have full information on your finances, including any savings that you / your spouse or partner have, as this may affect your entitlements.
-For example, if you have £16,000 in savings you may not be entitled to jobseekers allowance either at all or for any longer than a period of 6 months, depending on your circumstances.

-Many Solicitors will never have had to “sign on” at a Job Centre and may find the thought of this difficult to contemplate.
+Many solicitors will never have had to “sign on” at a Job Centre and may find the thought of this difficult to contemplate.
 However, most people in receipt of Jobseekers Allowance do require to go physically to their nearest Job Centre regularly, and to be able to demonstrate that they have been actively seeking alternative employment.
 If you do qualify for Jobseekers Allowance it is normal for an agreement to be reached on the sort of job that would be appropriate for your own situation.

 The best advice is to ensure that you do indeed claim for any benefit to which you are entitled, and to use the various websites available to contact the right people to advise you on any point that is unclear.